 10. Who Should Be at The Appraisal?

-The appraisal should be attended by the appraiser and the seller’s real estate agent.
-The homeowner, if possible, should not be home during the appraisal process.
+The appraiser and the seller’s real estate agent should attend the appraisal.
+If possible, the homeowner should not be home during the appraisal process.
 The appraiser can do their job far easier when they can move freely throughout the home.

 A buyer never attends a real estate appraisal.